World Leaders Condemn Russian Concert Hall Attack - UrduPoint

 - Palestinian Authority -

-The presidency of the Palestinian Authority condemned the attack and "affirmed its solidarity and support for the Russian leadership and the friendly people of Russia, emphasising its keenness on stability in the friendly Russian Federation," according to the official Wafa news agency.
+The presidency of the Palestinian Authority condemned the attack and "affirmed its solidarity and support for the Russian leadership", the official Wafa news agency said.

 - Venezuela -